 Providing auditors with a network diagram can help them gain a better understanding of your infrastructure.
-There two types of network diagram that you can provide, which include logical, and physical.
+There are two types of network diagrams that you can provide, which include logical, and physical.

-There are free software applications which can help to create network diagrams, such as Lucidchart and Dia.
+There are free software applications that can help to create network diagrams, such as Lucidchart and Dia.

 4. Review relevant compliance standards

-Even if all you are doing is collecting names and email addresses for your newsletter, or using browser cookies to track user activity, there are laws which you will need to comply with, which will inform you as how this should be done.
+Even if all you are doing is collecting names and email addresses for your newsletter, or using browser cookies to track user activity, there are laws that you will need to comply with, which will inform you as to how this should be done.